aarontburn/nexus-core/docs/getting_started/tutorial/react/3 ReactCommands.md

 #### `npm run vite:start`
 This command navigates to the `react-wrapper` directory and starts the Vite project on a development server.
 There should be no reason to run this command instead of running `npm start`.

-#### `npm run postinstall`
-This command updates the Nexus dependencies.
-Ran automatically during `npm install`.
-There should be no reason to run this command.

 #### `npm run preinstall`
 This command installs all required packages within the `react-wrapper` directory.
 Ran automatically during `npm install`.
 This command only needs to be run manually to reinstall any `node_modules` within the React directory.